sunspai1/Microsoft-apps-with-data-AI/Hands-on lab/HOL step-by step - Innovate and modernize apps with Data and AI.md

     }
     ```

+    For an explanation of the code, we will send messages to Azure IoT Hub in the shape of `MessageBody`, which includes a `Machine` entry containing information about the monitored machine, as well as an `Ambient` entry which contains the current temperature and humidity in the room.
+The `Run()` method controls message management, sending one message every `Interval` seconds, though this is configurable as an environment setting.
+We connect to the Edge runtime and, once synchronization with the IoT Hub is complete, we build out new messages using `GenerateNewMessage()` and send them.
+The `GenerateNewMessage()` function builds artificial messages which generally follow a normal distribution but occasionally exhibit anomalous behavior.
+After generating and sending a message, we wait `Interval` milliseconds before sending a new message.

 12. Navigate to the **Command Palette** by selecting it from the View menu, or by pressing `Ctrl+Shift+P`.
 Select the option **Azure IoT Edge: Set Default Target Platform for Edge Solution**.

     ![Set a target platform for the IoT Edge Solution.](media/code-iot-edge-target-platform.png 'Azure IoT Edge: Set Default Target Platform for Edge Solution')